creativewild/docs.ukfast.co.uk/source/flex/general/settingvars.md

 ## The Openstack RC file

+this is a test change - remember to remove

 The primary way in which we'll achieve this is via use of a file provided by openstack.
 This file is a list of pre-populated environment variables that will be used whenever you log into your shell session.

 It's best explained through demonstration, so you can head to the following location to find the file: